brendenlake/archive-CCM-site/README.md

 Class participation will be used to decide grades in borderline cases.
 As we only meet once a week, class attendance is obviously important for success in the class.

 ## Final Project
-The final project proposal is due TBD (one half page written).
+The final project proposal is due Wednesday, April 1 (one half page written).
 Please submit via email to instructors-ccm-spring2019@nyuccl.org with the file name lastname1-lastname2-lastname3-ccm-proposal.pdf.

 The final project is due Wednesday 5/13.
 Please submit via email to instructors-ccm-spring2019@nyuccl.org with the file name lastname1-lastname2-lastname3-ccm-final.pdf.